Duaringa

 Duaringa is noted as a gateway to the Central Queensland Highlands and is home to the Duaringa Historical and Tourism Information Centre, housed in the historic Mackenzie Park precinct.
 A large mural painted by local artists marks the entry from the Capricorn Highway, and the park serves as a popular stopover for interstate travellers and grey nomads.
 The locality suits those with a strong affinity for outback Queensland history, wide-open spaces, and a deeply rural way of life.

-Duaringa falls under postcode 4712 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Gregory electorate.
+Duaringa falls under postcode 4712 and is governed by the Central Highlands Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flynn, while state elections fall under the Gregory electorate.

 Location